YottaDB/YDBDoc/MessageRecovery/errors.rst

 CRYPTNOAPPEND
 -------------------

-CRYPTNOAPPEND, CRYPTNOAPPEND, APPEND disallowed on the encrypted file xxxx
+CRYPTNOAPPEND, APPEND disallowed on the encrypted file xxxx

 Run Time Error: An OPEN command specifies both an APPEND deviceparameter and a non-empty value for the [I|O]KEY deviceparameter.